cschreib/speclib/xshooter/README.md

 # Telluric correction

 The pipeline has reduced telluric standard stars (if you had some in your data), but has not applied any correction.
 We will see here how to perform this correction, which is very easy.
+It should only be necessary/useful if you're a) looking for continuum features (absorption lines, etc.), or b) interested in having precise line fluxes.
+If all you care about is determining a redshift, you can probably skip this.

 First we'll have to copy the reduced telluric spectra in the ```raw``` folder for the ```reduce.sh``` script to find them.
 For each OB, go in the ```reflex_end_products/.../``` directory of the OB and identify the files ending with ```...-std-telluric_tpl```.
 There are typically a few telluric stars, taken at different elevation.
 You should try to pick the one that has the closest elevation to your data.
 To determine this, open the ```..._MERGE2D_<arm>.fits``` file (does not matter which arm) and look inside the header for the keyword named ```HIERARCH ESO TPL AIRM START```, and do the same for the first frame of your OB.
 Also inspect the 2D spectrum of the telluric standard to make sure it looks clean.
 When you have found the best star, copy all the files inside the ```raw/<OB>/telluric``` directory (changing ```<OB>``` to the name of the OB).